Chrisjorgen/Commands-For-Video-V2/README.md

 Current github repository for eggs: [https://github.com/pelican-eggs](https://github.com/pelican-eggs)

-#### 6.2 Setup New Ingress Rules for New Ports and Configure Caddy and UFW to use them:
+#### 6.2 Setup New Ingress Rules for New Ports inn Oracel Cloud and Configure Caddy and UFW/Iptables to use them:

 ```bash
 ufw allow 16261 && ufw allow 16262